guaix-ucm/rawplot/README.md

 rawplot-image --console pixels -i images/20240117/linearity/flath_g1_001_3500000_a.jpg -wi 1/20 -he 1/16
 ```

+As the image shows, this exposure is shows severe vignetting.
+For the linearity plot below, we chose a small ROI in the image center to quickly detect saturation.
+Otherwise, vignetting bias the statistics.

+When using a larger ROI, this vignetting is shown as the Fixed Pattern Noise component
+of the noise analysis as shown by the PTC graph below.

 ![Raspberry Pi HQ camera flat image](doc/images/flat_image.png)

 ```bash
 rawplot-image --console histo -i images/20240117/linearity/flath_g1_001_3500000_a.jpg --every 100
 ```
 ![Raspberry Pi HQ camera flat image histogram](doc/images/flat_histo.png)

 ## rawplot-linearity